MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 ## 1 - Sample application

-A sample Python application using the Flask or Django framework is provided to help you follow along with this tutorial.
-Download or clone the sample application to your local workstation.
+Sample Python applications using the Flask and Django framework are provided to help you follow along with this tutorial.
+Download or clone one of the sample applications to your local workstation.

 ### [Flask](#tab/flask)